isomerpages/moe-sshideasfestival/_events/Week 2/(6 Mar) From Exhibition to Economy: Exploring Cultural Economics in Action.md

 <br>&nbsp;
 <br>Don’t miss this opportunity to expand your perspectives, challenge assumptions
 and deepen your understanding of cultural economics!</p>
+<p></p>
+<p>This workshop includes an exhibition tour to "Kapuas Mahakam: A Chronicle
+of Two Rivers in the Anthropocene" at&nbsp;Objectifs, a non-profit visual arts space in Singapore dedicated to film and photography.
+This&nbsp;upcoming&nbsp;exhibition featuring documentary photographer Michael Eko and curated by Goh Chun Aik explores the Kapuas and Mahakam rivers, Borneo’s vital freshwater lifelines now threatened by deforestation and industrial exploitation.
+It also follows indigenous communities adapting to environmental and cultural change.</p>
 </td>
 </tr>
 </tbody>